Pokour/General-IO/README.md

 # IR-Vehicles
-This Repository is dedicated to the development of robot or vehicles using IR sensors for path correction.
+This Repository is dedicated to the development of robot or vehicles using IR sensors for path correction and path formation